Orchomenus (Boeotia): Early Bronze Age

+Late Bronze Age

+Mycenaean period

 In the Bronze Age, during the fourteenth and thirteenth centuries BC, Orchomenos became a rich and important centre of civilisation in Mycenaean Greece and a rival to Thebes.
-The palace with its frescoed walls and the great beehive tomb show the power of Orchomenos in Mycenaean Greece.
-A massive hydraulic undertaking drained the marshes of Lake Kopaïs, making it a rich agricultural area.
+It had a trading port at Larymna.

+Trojan War.
 Orchomenos is mentioned among the Achaean cities sending ships to engage in the Trojan War in Homer's "Catalogue of Ships" in the Iliad: together with Aspledon, they contributed thirty ships and their complement of men.
 The wealth brought in via the agricultural land under its control probably explains its Homeric epithet "rich in gold" (πολύχρυσος).